gvwilson/sdxpy/en/src/binary/index.md

 Packing data is a lot like formatting values for textual output.
-The format specifies what types of data are being packed, how big they are (e.g., is this a 32-bit or 64-bit floating point number?), and how many values there are.
-The format exactly determines how much memory is required by the packed representation.
+The format specifies what types of data are being packed, how big they are (e.g., is this a 32-bit or 64-bit floating point number?), and how many values there are, which in turn exactly determines how much memory is required by the packed representation.
-The result of packing values is a block of bytes, which Python represents as a string, but as mentioned above, this isn't a string of characters.

 Unpacking reverses this process.
 After reading data into memory